Oriel College, Oxford: Filming location

 The buildings of Oriel College were used as a location for Hugh Grant's first film, Privileged (1982), as well as Oxford Blues (1984), True Blue (1991) and The Dinosaur Hunter (2000).
 The television crime series Inspector Morse used the college in the episodes "Ghost in the Machine" (under the name of "Courtenay College"), "The Silent World of Nicholas Quinn", "The Infernal Serpent", "Deadly Slumber", "Twilight of the Gods" and "Death is now My Neighbour", and in the one-off follow on, Lewis, the Middle Common Room and Oriel Square were used.
+In the ITV crime drama Chancer, the third quad was used in the episode "Trust" (1990).

 Heraldry

 The college's coat of arms are blazoned: "Gules, three lions passant guardant or within a bordure engrailed argent".
 In recognition of Oriel's foundation by King Edward II, the arms are based on the royal arms of England, which also feature three lions, with a bordure added as a mark of difference.
+The blazoning was recorded at the Visitation of 1574.

 The Prince of Wales's feathers, often adopted as insignia by members of the college, appear as decorative elements within the college buildings and appear on the official college tie.
 It probably represents Edward, the Black Prince, Prince of Wales, who first adopted the device, the senior grandson of King Edward II, although it may represent King Charles I, who was Prince of Wales when the building of First Quad began in the 17th century.

 In 2009, the College of Arms granted the college the use of a heraldic badge, particularly for the boat club and the Tortoise Club, a society of college rowing alumni.
 The badge is blazoned: "A tortoise displayed the shell circular azure charged with two concentric annulets argent".